mredenti/ModernCMake/slides/episodes/targets.md

 -->

-With the advent of CMake 3.0, also known as Modern CMake, there has been a significant shift in the way the CMake domain-specific language (DSL) is structured.
+- With the advent of CMake 3.0, also known as Modern CMake, there has been a significant shift in the way the CMake domain-specific language (DSL) is structured.
 Rather than relying on variables to convey information in a project, we should shift to using **targets** and **properties**.

-What are CMake targets?
+- Your application is built as a collection of targets depending on each other.

-Many times in the documentation you may read about CMake target.
-A target is something that CMake should build (i.e. generate something enabling the building of the target).
+- A target is something that CMake should build (i.e. generate something enabling the building of the target).

-Modern CMake (> 3.0) is all about targets and properties.
-An executable is a target, a library is a target.
-Your application is built as a collection of targets depending on each other.

 - A target is declared by either `add_executable()` or `add_library()` commands

-To reiterate, a library is a collection of files without an entry point whereas an executable is a program with an entry point defined in the main function.

 - A target maps to a build artifact in the project (think back to the targets encountered in Make)